allora-network/allora-ritual-hello-world/README.md

 Then, from the top-level project directory, Run the following make command:

 ```
-project=hello-world make deploy-container
+project=allora-infernet make deploy-container
 ```

-This will deploy an infernet node along with the `hello-world` image.
+This will deploy an infernet node along with the `allora-infernet` image.

 ### Creating an off-chain job through the API